danmayer/danmayer.github.com/_drafts/investigating_api_tooling.md

 * [Apache Avro](http://avro.apache.org/docs/1.7.5/index.html)
   * __pros:__
   * Better native support than Thrift or Protocol Buffers, see why [Flurry chose Avro](http://tech.flurry.com/2012/07/12/apache-avro-at-flurry/)
-  * While supporting a pure json format they have a faster binary format as well
+  * While supporting a pure JSON format they have a faster binary format as well
   * Good platform and language support
   * "Simple integration with dynamic languages.
 Code generation is not required to read or write data files nor to use or implement RPC protocols.
 Code generation as an optional optimization, only worth implementing for statically typed languages."
   * Advantages in integration with Hadoop and log processing